The Benefits of Multimasking

 Tip: If you see residue after removing the absorbent clay mask with a washcloth, gently go over those areas with a toner applied with a cotton pad.
 This is preferred to applying more pressure with a washcloth, which can aggravate skin.

-If your concern is dullness on most of your face, but wrinkles around the eyes, slather a radiance-boosting mask all over, except for the eye area.
+If your concern is dullness on most of your face, but wrinkles around the eyes, slather a skin-brightening face mask all over, except for the eye area.
 In the eye area, apply a balm-like anti-aging eye cream that addresses fine lines.
 You can leave these on overnight, too.